The Cost to Build a House in Massachusetts (2025)

 “That way, you’re not bidding with other people,” says WayLynn Garcia, an agent in Springfield, Massachusetts, who has completed more sales than the average Springfield agent by 29%.

-The cost to build a house in Massachusetts in 2024, broken down
+The cost to build a house in Massachusetts in 2025, broken down

-No matter which state you’re in, the steps involved in building a house will vary depending on whether you’re buying a tract home — which is when a builder has bought a large tract of land to divide into lots and build out several homes — or if you’re building a custom home.
+No matter which state you’re in, the steps involved in building a house will vary depending on whether you’re buying a tract home — which is when a builder has bought a large tract of land to divide into lots and build out several homes — or you’re building a custom home.

 Remember that the price ranges we’re providing are general estimates.
 Your agent and your builder can give you more accurate pricing information.